Juan Enrique Segarra-Palmer: Early years and personal life

 After attending Phillips Academy Andover, he graduated from Harvard University and continued studying in Cuernavaca, Mexico.
-He is married to fellow former domestic terrorist Lucy Berrios.
-They have five children: Amilcar, Ramon, Wanda, Luriza, and Zulena.
+He is married to former domestic terrorist Lucy Berrios and they have five children: Amilcar, Ramon, Wanda, Luriza, and Zulena.

 Seditious conspiracy

-In 1985, he was arrested for conspiring to overthrow the U.S. government in Puerto Rico and to obtain money from the Wells Fargo company, insured by the United States government, to continue the independence struggle in Puerto Rico.
-He had been serving a 60-year sentence in Atlanta, Georgia.
+In 1985, Segarra was arrested for conspiring to overthrow the U.S. government in Puerto Rico and to obtain money from Wells Fargo company, which was insured by the United States government, to fund the independence struggle in Puerto Rico.
+He was sentenced to 60 years in prison in Atlanta, Georgia.

-At his trial proceedings, he declared his status as prisoner of war, and refused to participate in the proceedings.
+During his trial proceedings, Segarra declared himself a prisoner of war and refused to participate in the proceedings.